elko-dev/spawn/README.md

 ./spawn application
 ```

 Let's walk through an example.
-We will create a React application, hosted in Heroku, versioned in Gitlab, and leveraging Gitlab CI for Continuous Integration and Continuos Deployment.
+We will create a React application, hosted in Heroku, versioned in Gitlab, and leveraging Gitlab CI for Continuous Integration and Continuous Deployment.
 ![](docs/assets/spawn-demo.gif)

 The above gif shows the configuration required to create our apps.